apache/pekko/docs/src/main/paradox/io-udp.md

 ## UDP Multicast

-Akka provides a way to control various options of `DatagramChannel` through the `org.apache.pekko.io.Inet.SocketOption` interface.
+Pekko provides a way to control various options of `DatagramChannel` through the `org.apache.pekko.io.Inet.SocketOption` interface.
 The example below shows how to setup a receiver of multicast messages using IPv6 protocol.